 Complete Health Evaluation form

 Health Evaluation Forms are required for all full-time students (a full-time graduate student is defined as a student registered for 9 credit hours or more in a semester).
 If you are full-time at any point during your program, you MUST have this form completed and submitted to the Health Center.
 A physician must verify the health information requested on the form.
-The information required on this form is required by Virginia State Law and The College of William and Mary.
+The information required on this form is required by Virginia State Law and William & Mary.
 Please print the form, or get one from Student Health Services.
 Failure to complete this requirement will result in a late fee of $100 and a hold placed on your account.
 (Forms are due in July.)
 If you do not intend to ever be a full-time student, you do not need to complete this form.
 If you are a part time PhD student, you will need to complete this form for your residency year.

 Complete Health Insurance Waiver or sign up for Health Insurance

-All full-time undergraduate and graduate students will be enrolled in the college-endorsed student Health Insurance Plan and the fee will be billed to the student’s account in two installments unless proof of other adequate health insurance coverage is furnished.
+All full-time undergraduate and graduate students will be enrolled in the W&M-endorsed student Health Insurance Plan and the fee will be billed to the student’s account in two installments unless proof of other adequate health insurance coverage is furnished.

 If you feel you have adequate health insurance and do not wish to be enrolled in the college insurance plan, you must complete the waiver request that can be found on the Insurance page of the Student Health Center website.

 If you do not submit this waiver request, you will be enrolled in the college-endorsed health insurance plan, and billed for the annual fee.
 Important: The waiver request is typically due around July 1.

 If you have any questions, please contact the [[student.insurance, Student Insurance Coordinator]] at the Student Health Center, (757) 221-2978.